 Combining MAO inhibitors, such as Nardil, with Klonopin may increase sedation effects, lower blood pressure or cause respiratory depression.
 Similarly, protease inhibitors, such as Cordarone and Norvir, may lead to poisoning when they interact with clonazepam.
 Taking Klonopin with other benzodiazepines or sleeping pills can increase sedation and may even lead to death.

-Antacids, alcoholism medications, antibiotics and oral contraceptives enhance the effects of Klonopin.
+Antacids, alcohol addiction medications, antibiotics and oral contraceptives enhance the effects of Klonopin.
 Anticonvulsants, tricyclic antidepressants and respiratory medications dampen Klonopin’s effects.

 Mild withdrawal symptoms of Klonopin include rapid heart rate, increasing anxiety, sleeplessness and agitation.